Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

 When $a + a_-$ is odd we take the $q$-base $q_F^{ft/2}$ (a power of $q_F$ by Lemma \ref{lem:3.10}) and we reduce to the labels

 See \cite[11.2--11.3]{Lus-Uni2} for an appropriate Bernstein component consisting of unipotent representations. \end{proof}

-In this generality the integers $a_+, a$ and $a_-$ cannot be made more explicit, since they depend in a very subtle way on the involved supercuspidal representations.
-If one restricts to specific classes of Bernstein components, more can be said about the Hecke algebra parameters, as for instance in the previous paragraph.

-We covered all simple groups of type $B_n$, but some simple groups of Lie type ${}^2 A_n, C_n, D_n$ or ${}^2 D_n$ remain, namely: \begin{itemize} \item the inner twist of a quasi-split even unitary group, \item the non-split (non-pure) inner twist of a symplectic group, \item the two non-pure inner twists of a split even special orthogonal group, \item the non-pure inner twist of a quasi-split even special orthogonal group, \item groups isogenous to one of the above. \end{itemize} We note that (apart from the last entry) this list consists of classical groups associated to Hermitian forms on vector spaces over quaternionic division algebras.
+We covered all simple groups of type $A_n, {}^2 A_n$ or $B_n$, but some simple groups of Lie type $C_n, D_n$ or ${}^2 D_n$ remain.
+With the classification of inner twists via Galois cohomology and the Kottwitz isomorphism \cite{Kot} we can count them, and realizations of those groups can be found in \cite[\S 17.2--17.3]{Spr}: \begin{itemize} \item the non-split (non-pure) inner twist of a symplectic group, \item the two non-pure inner twists of a split even special orthogonal group, \item the non-pure inner twist of a quasi-split even special orthogonal group, \item groups isogenous to one of the above. \end{itemize} We note that (apart from the last entry) this list consists of classical groups associated to Hermitian forms on vector spaces over quaternionic division algebras.
 As far as we are aware, much less is known about the representation theory of these groups.
 They are ruled out in \cite{Moe1,Moe2,Moe3}, so it is not clear which Hecke algebra labels can arise.

 For unipotent representations, this is known completely \cite{Lus-Uni,Lus-Uni2,SolLLCunip,SolRamif}, and that indicates that Theorem \ref{thm:3.2} might hold for these groups.
 The relevant label functions $\lambda, \lambda^*$, in the tables \cite[7.44--7.46 and 7.51--7.53]{Lus-Uni}, occur also in Theorem \ref{thm:3.2} (with $a - a_-$ odd, like for unitary groups).